-When the panel of three board members finds that the requirements are met, they will grant parole specifying the date of parole, place of residence during parole, and special conditions applicable to the parolee.
+When the panel of three board members finds that the requirements are met, they will grant parole specifying the date of parole, place of residence during parole, and special conditions applicable to the parole during the parole supervision period.

 3. Pre-parole Inquiry by the Probation Officers